richard-melvin/junit-theory-suite/doc/TheoriesTutorial.md

 		}
 	}
 ```
 The principle of a theory is that it should pass for any argument value.
-So, unlike the previous example, it should't have any logic in it specific to any specific test.
+So, unlike the previous example, it should
+not have any logic in it specific to any one test case.
+Ideally you would test it with every possible value, in
+practise, given you presumably want your tests to complete within the lifetime of the universe, you have to specify the
+set of actual values it will be tested on.

+The most straightforward way to do that is
+with data members (or methods) of the test class annotated with `DataPoint` or `DataPoints`.

 ```java